Alexander Acosta

+Rene Alexander Acosta (born January 16, 1969) is an American attorney and politician.

 A member of the Republican Party, he was appointed by President George W. Bush to the National Labor Relations Board, and later served as the assistant attorney general for civil rights and the U.S. attorney for the Southern District of Florida.
 He is a former dean of Florida International University College of Law.

-He has twice been named on the ‘50 most important Hispanics’ list by Hispanic Business Magazine.
+In 2005, police in Palm Beach, Florida, began investigating Jeffrey Epstein after a parent reported that he had sexually abused her 14-year-old daughter.
+In 2008, Acosta approved a controversial plea deal granting immunity from all federal criminal charges to Epstein.